ocaiosilv/ocaiosilv/README.md

 🌱 Growing In

-- SQL: Extracting insights from structured data.
+- SQL

 - Pandas & Numpy

+- Web scrapping

 🤝 Collab or Chat?